xumzheng/microsoft-graph-docs/api-reference/beta/resources/plannerplan.md

 ---
-title: "plannerPlan resource type"
+title: plannerPlan resource type
-description: "The **plannerPlan** resource represents a plan in Microsoft 365.
+description: The **plannerPlan** resource represents a plan in Microsoft 365.
 A plan can be owned by a group and contains a collection of plannerTasks.
 It can also have a collection of plannerBuckets.
 Each plan object has a details object which can contain more information about the plan.
-For more information about the relationships between groups, plans, and tasks, see Planner." ms.localizationpriority: medium
+For more information about the relationships between groups, plans, and tasks, see Planner. ms.localizationpriority: medium
-author: "TarkanSevilmis"
+author: TarkanSevilmis
-ms.prod: "planner"
+ms.prod: planner
 doc_type: resourcePageType
 ---